evo2013/blackjack/README.md

 # blackjack
-Ruby CLI one person game of blackjack.
-Computer is the dealer.
+Ruby CLI two player game of blackjack.
+Procedural programming style with computer as the dealer.